 Geoffrey P. Dunn, MD, FACS

-Department of Surgery and Medical Director of the Palliative Care Consultation Service at UPMC Hamot Medical Center, Erie, PA
+Department of Surgery and Medical Director of the Palliative Care Consultation Service at UPMC Hamot Medical Center, Erie, PA, USA

 Dr. Geoffrey P. Dunn, MD, FACS, is a member of the Active Staff, Department of Surgery and Medical Director of the Palliative Care Consultation Service at UPMC Hamot Medical Center, Erie, PA.

 As a native of Erie, Pa. received his MD from the Thomas Jefferson Medical University and his surgical training with the Harvard Surgical Service, New England Deaconess Hospital.
 He is certified by the American Board of Surgery in Surgery and in Hospice and Palliative Medicine.
 His surgical experience included trauma, burns, pediatrics, and cancer in this country and in India where he was a visiting professor of surgery in 1988.
 He was Chairman of the Department of Surgery at Hamot Medical Center, Erie, Pa. before he began working full time in the field of palliative and hospice care as Medical Director of the Palliative Care Consultation Service and Great Lakes Hospice at Hamot.
 Since 1997 his work has focused on the education of surgeons nationally and internationally about the principles and practice of palliative care in the setting of serious and life-limiting illness.